muhammadrafayasif/gmail-signature-generator/README.md

 - ✅ Fast, Free, and Easy to Use

 Start building your signature now — and make every email count.

 ---

+<h2>How to Add a GMail Signature to Your Account</h2>

+- Open your GMail
+- Go to Settings (See all settings)
+- Scroll down to Signature
+- Copy the signature in the website with your mouse and paste it in GMail
+- Congrats!
+You have added your signature!

+---
 <h2>💻 Open Source & Built for Collaboration</h2>